MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 # Use the text generation model in Power Automate (deprecated)

 > [!IMPORTANT]
-> - This feature is deprecated and won't be visible anymore starting from December 15, 2023.
+> - This feature is deprecated and isn't be visible anymore.
 > - The [new prompt builder feature](use-a-custom-prompt-in-flow.md) should be used instead.
-To learn more, go to [Migrate to the new prompt builder experience](#migrate-to-the-new-prompt-builder-experience).

 ## Migrate to the new prompt builder experience